lixia/cs118-fall16/syllabus.md

   </table>
 </div>

-- Weekly homework will be assigned after the 2nd lecture every week and must be submitted by 11:00pm next Thursday.
+- Weekly homework will be assigned after the 2nd lecture every week and must be submitted by 5:00pm next Wednesday.
 - Midterm Exam
 - Final Exam
 - Two programming projects